WASHINGTON, D.C. | April 14, 2015 -

 - Delaying answers to important questions – such as voter eligibility – until after workers have cast their ballots, and limiting an employer’s ability to raise additional issues or concerns throughout the pre-election hearing process.

 To protect workers’ right to make an informed decision in union elections, House Education and the Workforce Committee Chairman John Kline (R-MN) introduced the Workforce Democracy and Fairness Act.
-The legislation will codify long-standing NLRB election procedures, preventing an activist board from implementing sweeping changes on the workplace.
+The legislation, H.R.
+1768, will codify long-standing NLRB election procedures, preventing an activist board from implementing sweeping changes on the workplace.

 - Guarantees workers the ability to make a fully informed decision in a union election.
 No union election will be held in less than 35 days.
 Workers will have a chance to hear both sides of the debate and important issues that can determine how a worker votes will be decided before ballots are cast.